AP 444: Teacher Development

 10. Principals and Directors shall ensure that staff are aware of the agenda for site-directed PD at least seven (7) days prior to the date of the PD.

-11. Teachers shall discuss intentions for professional development with their Principal and shall keep the Principal updated on the alignment of self-directed professional development as it specifically relates to the teacher’s professional growth plan, at set times throughout the year, or as requested by the Principal.
+11. Teachers shall discuss intentions for professional development with their Principal and shall keep the Principal updated on the alignment of self-directed professional development as it specifically relates to the teacher’s Professional Growth Plan, at set times throughout the year, or as requested by the Principal.

 12. Off-site, self-directed PD, and/or PD that requires an expenditure of funds, shall receive prior approval by the Principal.